rokabytedev/vojiapp/noeji_tos/noeji_app_tos/terms_of_service.md

 ## 4. User Tiers and Subscriptions
 Noeji offers different tiers of service:
-- **Free Tier:** Access to basic features with usage limitations as described within the App.
+- **Free Tier:** Access to basic features with usage limitations as described within the Service.
 - **Pro Tier (Subscription):** Access to enhanced features and higher usage limits.
 Pro Tier requires a paid subscription, available on a monthly or annual basis.
     - **Billing:** Subscription fees are billed in advance on a recurring basis through the Apple App Store or Google Play Store, managed via RevenueCat.
 You authorize the respective app store to charge your selected payment method.
     - **Auto-Renewal:** Your Pro subscription will automatically renew at the end of each billing cycle unless you cancel it through your app store account settings before the renewal date.